raclettejs/raclette-docs/docs/introduction/cli-commands.md

 ## 🧠 Tips

-- If you add new packages, consider running `raclette update` or restarting services with `raclette restart client server` to apply changes.
+- If you add new packages, consider running `raclette update` or restarting services with `raclette restart frontend backend` to apply changes.
 - For complete rebuilds, use:
   ```bash
   raclette dev --force-rebuild